tkuipers/i3lock/README.md

+## Forked fork

-Forked an i3lock fork to add a feature that changes the color of the wheel to an inverse of the average color of the background picture being used.
-Can only be used if you specify a background image.
+This fork of i3lock is based off of another fork by Lixxia.
+This forks adds a feature that changes the color of the wheel to an inverse of the average color of the background picture being used.
+It can only be used if you specify a background image.

+The feature can be used with the --inverse-wheel flag.

+## Ubuntu Dependencies

+Here is a list of the dependencies specifically for Ubuntu (tested on Ubuntu 14.04).
+See also: the 'Requirements' list below.

+- libxcb-dpms0-dev

+- libxcb-xkb-dev

+- libev-dev

+- libxkbcommon-x11-dev

+- libxcb-image0-dev

+- libxkbcommon-dev

+- libxkbcommon0

+### Original fork

 This is my own copy of i3lock, consisting of the following tweaks:
 - Changed the display on key-strokes and escape/backspace.
 - Added 12-hour clock to the unlock indicator and periodic updater so time stays relevant.
-- Changed border, text and background colors.
+- Changed border, text, and background colors.
 - Changed it so that the unlock indicator will always be displayed, regardless of state.
-(Originally it was only shown after initial keypress)
+(Originally it was only shown after initial keypress).

 ## Screenshots
 #### Default